microsoft/CodePlexWorkItemMigrator/README.md

 # CodePlex to GitHub Work Item Migrator
 A command line tool to migrate CodePlex work items to GitHub issues.

+## Note
+This tool was created to assist in the migration of projects from CodePlex to GitHub in preperation for CodePlex to be archived.
+Now that CodePlex is archived the APIs that are used to talk to CodePlex will not succeed.
+The tool is being left here for historic purposes.

 ## How to use
 ```
 Microsoft.CodePlex.Migration.WorkItemMigrator.exe -p CodePlexProject -o GitHubRepoOwner -r GitHubRepo -t GitHubPersonalAccessToken